canonical/praecepta/en/index.md

 to the left, and presented here as a single page to aid searching.

+## Diátaxis

+Use Diátaxis to structure product documentation.
+A documentation page should fit within one of the following categories:

+- Tutorial
+- How-to
+- Explanation
+- Reference

+The choice of category will have an influence on the style of writing.
+References should aim to be entirely factual, while explanations may include opinions and analogies.
+A good how-to will enable the completion of a task but a tutorial will also promote the acquisition of a skill.

+Refer to the [official Diátaxis website](https://diataxis.fr/) for more information.

 ## Spelling

 Canonical is a UK based company, and uses British English throughout.
 There